ICE3037-2024Fall-Team2/LAS_student/README.md

 ## Related Repositories
 - [Lab Access System - Software for Raspberry Pi](https://github.com/ICE3037-2024Fall-Team2/lab_access_system)
-   *(This repository contains the software we developed for lab access control, facial recognition and QR code processing.)*
+   *(This repository contains the software we developed for lab access control, facial recognition and QR code processing, which is also a part of this project.)*

 ---